 Prior to Ohio, Sherman worked at Virginia Military Institute (VMI) from 1993-96.
 He served in multiple coaching capacities with the Keydets, including running backs, quarterbacks and receivers.
 Sherman coached one of the greatest players in VMI history, All-America running back Thomas Haskins, who became the all-time NCAA I-AA rushing leader with 5,349 yards.
 He additionally coached quarterback Al Lester, who threw for nearly 4,000 career yards.

 A 1992 graduate of Ferrum (Va.)
 College, Sherman was named a football team captain and the Panthers' Most Valuable Player as a senior in 1990.
 After serving Ferrum as a student assistant in 1991, he moved to Methodist (N.C.)
-College, where he coached the receivers in 1992 and '93.
+College, where he coached the receivers in 1992.